yeatmanlab/White_2019_PNAS/README.md

 AllSubjectVoxelResponseTable_WordFreq.csv:
-This file contains a single table, T, that is organized much like the table in AllSubjectVoxelResponseTable.mat, except the responses from the main experiment are divided by the lexical frequencies of the left and right words, which are each categorized as "high" or "low".
+This is a table organized much like the table in AllSubjectVoxelResponseTable.csv, except the responses from the main experiment are divided by the lexical frequencies of the left and right words, which are each categorized as "high" or "low".
 This division is present for each cue condition: for example, for the distributed cue condition, each voxel has 4 responses:
     resp_distrib_leftLow_rightLow, resp_distrib_leftLow_rightHigh, resp_distrib_leftHigh_rightLow, and resp_distrib_leftHigh_rightHigh.